grodansparadis/vscp-doc-js/api.md

 <a id="new_vscp_dot_rest_dot_Client_new"></a>

 ##### new vscp.rest.Client(config)
 The VSCP client class handles the basic REST api of the VSCP daemon.
-The function interface uses jquery ajax call in the background and willreturn object with the jquery promise interface.
+The function interface uses jquery ajax call in the background and willreturn a Promise.

 | Param | Type | Description |